┌─┐┬┌─┬ ┬┬ ┬┬┬─┐┌─┐ ┬─┐┌─┐┬ ┬┌─┐┬─┐┌┬┐┌─┐ └─┐├┴┐└┬┘││││├┬┘├┤ ├┬┘├┤ │││├─┤├┬┘ ││└─┐ └─┘┴ ┴ ┴ └┴┘┴┴└─└─┘ ┴└─└─┘└┴┘┴ ┴┴└──┴┘└─┘

 Transport Setup Node

-Ping Latency metric
+Routability and Ping Latency

-Transport Bandwidth Logs
+Transport Bandwidth and Metrics

-The visor will only produce transport bandwidth logs in response to transports being established to them.
-These are collected, along with the system survey, and are displayed on the reward system here
+The visor also produces transport bandwidth log CSV files locally in response to transports handling traffic.
+These are collected hourly by the reward system along with the system survey, and are displayed here.

 Survey